Migrating QlikView documents

 In Qlik Cloud, there are some limitations with extensions compared to Qlik Sense Enterprise Client-Managed.
 For more information, see Managing Extensions.

-You must add requests for external resources to the allowlist in Management Console > Content Security Policy.
+You must add requests for external resources to the allowlist in Administration > Content Security Policy.
 See Managing Content Security Policy.

 Themes